← View more comparisons

 FigmaFigma

-Runs in the browser (and has a desktop wrapper) on any platform — macOS, Windows, Linux.
+Runs in the browser (and has a desktop wrapper) on any platform: macOS, Windows, Linux.
 Requires an internet connection and a Figma account.
 Performance depends on your browser and file complexity.

-Who each tool is best for
+Which tool is right for you?

 ButterKit